-- · Solution gas economic analysis.
+- Solution gas economic analysis.

 - Requirement to assess all flares for elimination or reduction.

-- · Gas plant flaring volume limits.
+- Gas plant flaring volume limits.

 - Temporary facilities for inline tests.

 - Flare gas minimum heating value.

 - Alternatives to flaring.

-The Commission is committed to the goals outlined in the BC Energy Plan in both maintaining the goals that have been met and working toward further flaring reductions.
+The Commission is committed to maintaining the goals that have been met and working toward further flaring reductions in the future.